Japhilko/machine_learning/slides/c2_random_forests.md

 ## Basic implementation

 - There are over 20 random forest packages in R.
-- To demonstrate the basic implementation we illustrate the use of the `randomForest` package, the oldest and most well known implementation of the random forest algorithm in R.
+- To demonstrate the basic implementation we use the `randomForest` package, the oldest and most well known implementation of the random forest algorithm in R.
 - As your data set grows in size `randomForest` does not scale well (although you can parallelize with `foreach`).
-- To explore and compare a variety of tuning parameters we can also find more effective packages.
+- To explore and compare a variety of tuning parameters we can find more effective packages.
 - The package `ranger` will be presented in the tuning section.

 ## `randomForest::randomForest`

-- `randomForest` can use the formula or separate x, y matrix notation for specifying the model.
+- `randomForest` can use the formula or  x-y matrix notation.
 - Below we apply the default `randomForest` model using the formal specification.
-- The default random forest performs 500 trees and $\dfrac{\text{features}}{3}=26$ randomly selected predictor variables at each split.
+- The default random forest performs 500 trees and $\dfrac{\text{nr. features}}{3}=26$ randomly selected predictor variables at each split.

 <!--
 - Averaging across all 500 trees provides an OOB MSE=659550782 (RMSE=25682).